There's no doubt you’ve been stressed this year. Business owners, like you, deserve a break to kick back and relax this holiday season.

 But let’s be real.
 We all sometimes need to disconnect from the stress of work.
 You should have zero guilt about not working, not even thinking about work.
 And the holidays are a perfect time to give yourself a break and relax—totally guilt-free.

 Spend some quality time with loved ones (an activity is not required!)
-Perhaps flip on your favorite holiday movie, or just cozy up by the fire.
+Perhaps flip on your favorite holiday movie, or just cozy up by the fireplace channel.
 You could even practice a little mindful meditation.
 Whatever it is you choose to do, be sure to take in these restful moments for all they’re worth.

 5. Give Back to Your Community

 You won’t believe how good it feels to give back this season.
 After all, brightening someone else’s day is a treat in and of itself!
-This could be for a loved one, a member of your team or people in need in your community.
+This could be for a loved one, a member of your team, or people in need in your community.

 Social responsibility is not just good for the soul—it’s good for business.
-And you don’t have to wait until you’re Bill Gates to contribute… there are many small things you can start doing today.
+And you don’t have to wait until you’re Bill Gates to contribute…there are many small things you can start doing today.

 Tell Us How You’re Spending the Holidays!